alimert-t/tail_fsd/README.md

 ### Output

 Output is in the format of other AMO group overlap files (hence the .snm extension).
-Mainly, in contains two columns:
+Mainly, it contains two columns:

-1. R value (a.u.)
+1. R-value (a.u.)
 2. Overlaps

 ## Requirements